Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 \subsection{Case study 2: Fairphone 4 and Android}

 In this case study, we examine how the full Android software stack affects the feasibility of \ac{sca}.
-Our target is a simple Android app that includes native OpenSSL code.
+Our target is a simple, custom Android app that includes native OpenSSL code.
 Please note that in general, developers are recommended to use the Android Keystore.
+We discussed our motivation for investigating libraries such as OpenSSL in \cref{subsec:vulnerability:libs}.

 \paragraph{Setup} The setup is shown in \cref{fig:fp4setup}.
-The hardware is the same as in the previous case study.
-We flip the phone's display to place a probe on the \ac{soc}'s die.
+The hardware was the same as in the previous case study.
+We flipped the phone's display to place a probe on the \ac{soc}'s die.
 For convenience, we again used an artificial trigger signal, the necessity of which will be discussed later.
-We cannot use the \ac{i2c} bus from the first case study, since Android uses it independently for other functions.
-Instead, we rely on the \ac{pwm} signal that drives the phone's vibration motor, as it is simple to trigger a vibration from our target app.
-The phone is running an unmodified Android \num{13}. \ac{wifi} is not connected but enabled, no \ac{sim} card was installed.
+We could not use the \ac{i2c} bus from the first case study, since Android uses it independently for other functions.
+Instead, we relied on the \ac{pwm} signal that drives the phone's vibration motor, as it is simple to trigger a vibration from our target app.
+The phone was running an unmodified Android \num{13}. \ac{wifi} was not connected but enabled, no \ac{sim} card was installed.
 The phone is connected to a host \ac{pc} via \ac{usb} and charging.
-We use \ac{adb}'s \textit{uiautomator} to interact with the target app.
+We used \ac{adb}'s \textit{uiautomator} to interact with the target app.